-What is the purpose of the meeting?
+What is the purpose of the Annual Meeting?

-The meeting will be Quanta's regular annual meeting of stockholders, and stockholders will be asked to vote on the following matters:
+The Annual Meeting will be Quanta's regular annual meeting of stockholders, and stockholders will be asked to vote on the following matters:

-- · election of nine directors nominated by our Board; - approval, by non-binding advisory vote, of Quanta's executive compensation; - ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2018; and - approval of an amendment to the Omnibus Plan to increase the number of shares of Common Stock that may be issued thereunder by 1,550,000 shares and make certain other changes thereto.
+- election of nine directors nominated by our Board; - approval, by non-binding advisory vote, of Quanta's executive compensation; - ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2019; and - approval of the 2019 Omnibus Plan.